Hong Kong leader postpones elections, further eroding political freedoms

 Unconvinced, opposition politicians and observers said the moves are designed to stack the political system with those loyal to the Chinese Communist Party and snuff out even moderate political opposition in Hong Kong.

-“They have basically redefined their definition of their enemies, and from one red line, we now have a few.
-Those red lines have become very thick,” said Alvin Yeung, leader of the opposition Civic Party and one of the disqualified candidates.
-“This reflects that they — not us — are in fear, in fear of the people and of their voices.”

-Beijing last month subverted Hong Kong’s usual political processes to pass a new national security law that has outlawed broadly worded crimes such as secession, foreign interference and terrorism.
+A month ago, Beijing subverted Hong Kong’s usual political processes to pass a new national security law that has outlawed broadly worded crimes such as secession, foreign interference and terrorism.
 Several people, including teenagers, have been arrested under that law, which has rewritten the legal underpinnings of the financial center and has had a broad chilling effect on speech.

-In that context, the Sept.
-6 vote had loomed as a fierce contest likely to lead to a significant show of support for the pro-democracy opposition.
+The legislative council elections grew in significance as other ways of dissent were choked off.
 Only half of the 70 seats in Hong Kong’s Legislative Council are directly elected, but given that the body has the power to enact and repeal laws, it is among the few avenues that residents have to express their political will.

+“They have basically redefined their definition of their enemies, and from one red line, we now have a few.
+Those red lines have become very thick,” said the opposition leader Yeung.

+Pro-democracy candidates swept a majority of seats in local elections in November, a vote widely seen as an endorsement of their movement and a repudiation of the Beijing-allied elites.

 Over the past year, pro-democracy legislators have tried to stall or vote down bills, including Lam’s proposal that would have allowed extraditions to mainland China and one that would criminalize mockery of the Chinese national anthem.